 The Milgram experiment reflects how your sense of otherness becomes the internal authority—the inner bully—dictating how you should behave, judging and squelching your inner voice in the name of appearance, or creating stressful situations that make things fuzzy, to veil the clarity that allows you to embrace your true power and accomplish what you really want.
 It holds you back every time to do something to free yourself from its grip, creating feelings, sensations, and life dramas to keep you stuck where you don’t want to be.

-As long as you let your sense of otherness distort your self-perception, like a constant censor creating self-doubt and fear, or judging and putting you down, you will feel that life just ‘happens’ to you and you have no choice but to give your power away to people and situations demanding your attention and energy.
+As long as you let your sense of otherness distort your self-perception, like a constant censor creating self-doubt and fear, or judging and putting you down, you will feel that you have no choice but to give your power away to people and situations demanding your attention and energy.
 But if you understand that your reality is a projection of your self-perception, then it’s clear that you can let others control or abuse you only to the extent you abuse yourself through your own lack of love.

 External situations mirror an inner dynamic with the voices and figures you’ve internalized and keep feeding in symbolic, unconscious ways.
 But this doesn’t have to be fixed, unless of course, you keep reinforcing the mental patterns it weaves.
 This is why not everyone involved in the Milgram experiment followed orders; many simply refused to inflict pain, no matter how pressured they felt.
 I’m sure others had to process the experience and learn about their own motivations; a few certainly did and wrote letters expressing how becoming aware of their blind obedience later allowed them to protest the Vietnam war.